i-org/egg-zh/README.md

   gpg-signature can also be enabled.
 - egg's diff-buffer: used to view the delta between file or repo revisions.

-## History
+## Thanks to MAGIT

-The design of the status-buffer Egg was borrowed/stolen from Magit.
-Egg, however has much more functionalities than the status buffer.
+The design of the status-buffer Egg was borrowed/stolen from Magit. however has much more functionalities than the status buffer.

-功能较全，有直观的提示，对新手来说比较方便，因此，把操作提示翻译成中文，方便新手。

-## MAGIT

 Magit is an interface to the version control system Git, implemented by Marius Voller.
 His code at: http://philjackson.github.com/magit/